-Everyone agrees that police officers should be held accountable for their actions.
-But this is not what will be happening here in Los Angeles with the new measure where police officers guilty of misconduct will be able to choose the body where they can appeal.
+Everyone agrees that police officer should be held accountable for their actions.
+But this is not what will be happening here in Los Angeles with the new measure were police officers guilty of misconduct will be able to choose the body where they can appeal.
 Amendment C will allow the officer being judged to pick a board with three civilians to appeal.
 Community activists are very unhappy and urge people to vote no on Amendment C. Supporters from the police officers’ union say that the measure is a good thing as it allows civilians to oversight the police.
-If you are in need of a Los Angeles police misconduct attorney, look no further than JML Law.
+If you are in need of a Los Angeles police misconduct attorney, look no further than JML Law

 The Los Angeles disciplinary system is a bit complex.
 It’s drawing the criticism from the media and individuals within the system as well as outsiders.
 Police officers often feel they are not treated fairly as the current panel composed of police authorities may recommend serious punishment.
 However, outsiders say police officers guilty of misconduct are often protected by disciplinary panels and instead of being fired, they continue working as if nothing ever happened.
 Amendment C reinforces this behavior and supports the long history of scandals among police authorities in Los Angeles.

 As of right now, police officers have judged under a panel made up of two officers and one civilian.
 In the new amendment, this scenario will completely change as three civilians will join the board.
 With no high-rank officers being in charge, chances are the police will get away with anything.
 How can a panel of civilians only make a reasonable judgment?
 This is exactly what the police want.

 Civilians on the panels